El Chorro Regional Park Campground

 Dogs: The prettiest dog park I’ve ever visited is the El Chorro Dog Park.
 It’s huge, shaded by mature trees and has picnic tables, benches and a BBQ area.
 Even restrooms!
 There are two water troughs that Chase (our golden retriever) thinks were put there just for her.
 Besides the dog park, you can also walk your dog on the golf course when it’s not open, or down the road past the dog park, even in the Botanical Garden.
 Beware of our ubiquitous ticks.
 We’ve also had the resident gaggle of turkeys run through our campsite and get Chase activated.
 And I swear, those rascally ground squirrels thumb their little whiskered noses and taunt her.
 Helps her sleep at night and dream of the hunt.

 Hikers/walkers: A semi-secret and pretty memorial garden sits behind Romauldo Loop.
-And a short trail by campsite Chumash #13 (watch for protruding poison oak) takes you to a lovely bridge crossing the creek to the day-use, dog park, Botanical Garden, playground, ball fields and hiking trails.
+And a short trail by campsite Chumash #13 (watch for protruding poison oak) takes you to a lovely bridge crossing the creek to the day-use areas, and dog park, Botanical Garden, playground, ball fields and hiking trails.
 You can walk the golf course before and after hours and enjoy peaceful sunrises and sunsets.
 Or climb up to the Eagle from the trailhead by the dog park.

 Shoppers: A quick 10-minute drive in either direction will take you west to Morro Bay or east to San Luis Obispo.
 There you’ll find great shopping as well as dining and movies.
 For antiques, the two places to go are Morro Bay and Cayucos.